 The above SPF can be set up relatively quickly.
 And almost all web servers and hosting providers now have instructions on how to setup an SPF entry.

 SPF configured?
 Wonderful!
 Problem solved?
 Not quite.
-Despite setting up SPF, my emails end up in spam anyways.
-Damn!
+Despite setting up SPF, my emails end up in spam or being blocked anyways.
+Bummer!

 For many system administrators this is a cause of frustration and leads to new questions.
 They usually ponder around what the cause might be and start to see the main issue in the DKIM and DMARC setup — only to find out that this was not the problem.

 The source of this problem can be the receiving server’s configuration.
-No matter where emails are being sent from or hosted, if the IP of the email sender is being classified as spam, your email will land in their spam folder.
+No matter where emails are being sent from or hosted, if the IP of the email sender is being classified as spam, your email will be blocked.
 This wasn’t always like this .

 Here’s an example:

-If you are hosting your email through HostEurope, GoDaddy, BlueHost, 1 & 1, Strato or many other mass providers, your emails are most likely going to end up in the spam folder of the recipient.
+If you are hosting your email through HostEurope, GoDaddy, BlueHost, 1 & 1, Strato or many other mass providers, your emails are most likely to be blocked .
 And that will happen despite a successfully configured SPF.

 The problem is that with many of these providers, email services do not cost extra, but are included in the overall hosting plan, whether it’s an e-commerce website, WordPress hosting, or similar.